You gaze around bleary-eyed, slumped at your desk like a puppet whose strings have been cut.

 While you have survived another year-end, you’re exhausted and the thought of attending the networking event this evening fills you with mounting horror.
 But you’ve committed yourself to going, so you decide to make the best of it.
 To ensure you have a positive experience, here are a few networking do’s and don’ts designed to help get you through the evening successfully.

 Accountants today need to be strong communicators.
 In a networking scenario, an ability to succinctly describe what you do in 15 to 30 seconds can be the difference between connecting with someone, or watching their eyes glaze over.
 Who knows?
 The person you’re talking to may be the key to transitioning you into your next role.
 Here are some tips from our expert recruitment team on crafting the perfect elevator pitch to stand out from the crowd.

 Don’t Forget to Listen

 While one positive meeting can be a powerful thing, following up with your new connection is even better.
-Use LinkedIn as a way to continue to build the relationship.
-And don’t just send a standard invitation, customize it with references to your earlier conversation.
+Use LinkedIn as a way to continue to build the relationship (you can also follow us for more tips and advice!).
+When you send your connection request, don’t just send a standard invitation.
+What you’ve learned during your networking session can be used to customize your invitation with references to your earlier conversation.

-As accountants, by practicing the 4 networking tips listed above you stand a good chance of keeping yourself front of mind, so when the next opportunity appears, you’re the natural choice.
+By practicing the 4 networking tips listed above, you stand a good chance of keeping yourself front of mind, so when the next opportunity appears, you’re the natural choice.